JoanMoya/Sirah_alpha/README.md

 ## Installation
 To install and run this project, follow these steps:
-1. Clone this repository to your local machine.
+1. Copy the folder `code/Sirah` in your raspberry
-2. Navigate to the project directory.
+2. Compile and send to the arduino the file 280223_Sirah_arduino.ino located in `Code/Sirah/Arduino/ProgramaArduino/280223_Sirah_arduino`
-3. Execute [necessary installation commands].
+3. Import the nodered flows in your raspberry located in `Node_Red_Flows`

 ## Usage
 To use this project, follow these steps:
-1. [Instructions for using the project].
+1. Turn on the raspberry
+2. Configure the irrigation schedule

 ## Documentation
 - [General documentation](docs/general.md)